DIY: Rendering Fat at Home

 Alternatively, if you are already in the habit of buying entire animals at a time from a farmer, you can ask the processor to throw in some large pieces of fat.
 This is what I do when I get pigs processed.
 It doesn't cost anything extra, and if you are already in the habit of buying entire animals, this is worth looking into.
 With the increase in prices of edible oils, rendering your own fat can potentially save you a lot of money.

-If you don’t live near an ethnic grocery store, and you’re used to buying cheap pieces of meat one meal at a time, look carefully at the meat you buy.
-A lot of cheaper cuts of meat will have a fair amount of fat, and sometimes it’s pretty easy to trim off.
+If you don't live near an ethnic grocery store, and you're used to buying cheap pieces of meat one meal at a time, look carefully at the meat you buy.
+A lot of cheaper cuts of meat will have a fair amount of fat, and sometimes, it's pretty easy to trim off.
 For example, shoulder steaks are usually fatty.
-So if I plan to make something with shoulder steaks, I’ll slice off a lot of the fat, put it in a Ziploc bag, and store it in the freezer.
+So if I plan to make something with shoulder steaks, I'll slice off a lot of the fat, put it in a Ziploc bag, and store it in the freezer.
 Once I have a good amount saved up, I thaw it and then render.

 Rendering fat at home is a slow process, but worth it